2022 Raleigh shootings

-On October 13, 2022, a spree shooting occurred in the Hedingham neighborhood of Raleigh, North Carolina, United States.
+On October 13, 2022, a mass shooting took place in the Hedingham neighborhood of Raleigh, North Carolina, United States.
 Five people were killed, and two others were injured.
 The accused, a male juvenile named Austin Thompson, was detained after being cornered by police at a nearby residence and was in critical condition from a gunshot wound to the head sustained during the incident.
 Thompson survived his head injury and has begun to receive physical rehabilitation.
 He was transferred from a hospital to the medical unit of a juvenile correctional facility.

 Shootings

 The shootings began in a residential area near the Neuse River Trail greenway area shortly after 5:00 p.m. on October 13, 2022.
-According to police, a gunman, armed with a shotgun, handgun, and hunting knife, first killed a relative at home, then went out into the street, where he fatally shot a woman on her porch and critically wounded another woman on the driveway of the same house.
+According to police, a gunman, armed with a shotgun, handgun, and hunting knife, first killed his brother at home by shooting him in the head and stabbing him 57 times in the neck, then went out into the street, where he fatally shot a woman on her porch and critically wounded another woman on the driveway of the same house.
 The gunman proceeded through Hedingham, shooting to death an off-duty police officer on the 6000 block of Osprey Drive.
 He then ran to the nearby Neuse River Trail, where he fatally shot a woman jogging and another woman walking her dog.

 Five people were killed, and two others were wounded.
 There were four separate crime scenes spanning 2 mi.
 Police received the first 9-1-1 call about the shooting at 5:13.
 At 5:55, the Raleigh Police Department announced on Twitter that it was on the scene of an active shooter situation in the area.
 While the gunman was at large, local residents were advised by law enforcement to stay indoors at 6:49.

 A police dog eventually tracked the accused to a wooded area with two barn-like buildings.
 When the police arrived at 6:45 p.m., the gunman fired multiple times at them, injuring an officer.
 Several officers returned fire, shooting an estimated 23 rounds at the building.
 After setting a perimeter around the structure, officers commanded the gunman to surrender his weapons and come out with his hands up.
 At 9:34 p.m., Selective Enforcement Unit officers breached the building and found Thompson inside.
-Thompson suffered a gunshot wound and was transported to WakeMed to be treated.
+Thompson had suffered a gunshot wound to the head and was transported to WakeMed to be treated.